 - The treatment offered on television may be outside your budget.
 Be reasonable.

-If you are ready to seek help for your amphetamine addiction and you want to find something that fits your needs and your budget, contact the experts at Amphetamines.com at 800-768-8728.
+If you are ready to seek help for your amphetamine addiction and you want to find something that fits your needs and your budget, contact the experts at Amphetamines.com at 800-768-8728(Who Answers?).
 Get the real story.